 We are all familiar with Goldilocks and her encounter with the Three Bears, the classic 19th century fairy tale told to our young ones.
 Goldilocks enters an empty house and is presented with three bowls of porridge.
 One big bowl, seated in front of a large chair, is much too hot for Goldilocks.
 Beside it, a soft chair and small bowl is too cold for her liking.
 The third bowl is neither too hot, nor too cold for Goldilocks; it is “just right.”
 This cautionary tale can teach us, among other lessons, how to discover what is “just right” – not too hot, not too cold; not too large, not too small.

 Municipalities maintain complex networks of assets responsible for serving us in many ways, whether those be roads that get us to and from work, or water pipes used to brew our morning coffee.
 Anyone that has experienced water outages, rough roads, or unkept playground equipment knows the service is just not right.
 Municipal service providers also know that preventing outages and fixing bumpy roads comes at a cost.
 Finding what is “just right” for municipal services may be more complicated than a bowl of porridge but is not entirely impossible.
-A Levels of Service framework is a methodology we can use to determine what kind of service truly meets the wants and needs of its users, while still being manageable by service providers.
+A municipal levels of service framework is a methodology we can use to determine what kind of service truly meets the wants and needs of its users, while still being manageable by service providers.

-Levels of Service can be used as a framework to track data over time and assess how well you are meeting the needs of your customers within budgetary and other constraints.
+Municipal levels of Service can be used as a framework to track data over time and assess how well you are meeting the needs of your customers within budgetary and other constraints.
 By tracking data over time, decision-makers have evidence to support key concerns regarding service delivery, rather than a “gut feeling” or “perceived” customer preference.
-Data indicating increasing time of service outages, or increased number of customer complaints, can clearly demonstrate that new strategies need to be undertaken.
+Data indicating the increasing time of service outages, or increased number of customer complaints, can clearly demonstrate that new strategies need to be undertaken.

 For municipalities to understand how they can quantify and start tracking their levels of service, we must break it up into simpler digestible pieces.
 To provide municipal services at an acceptable level, staff need to balance the cost of providing that service with the quality or performance of that service and the risks associated with the service.